Cobalamin deficiency

 Last updated: 13 May 2026

-Reviewed by: Specialist doctors from the quality team at Elfcare
+Reviewed by: Quality team at Elfcare

 FAQ